lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 Do date/time transformation on the server side, where you **can control** it.

-And maintaining it is not an easy task as one can think:
+Control usually means maintenance and maintaining this is not an easy task as one can think:
  * First of all you have to subscribe to [tz-announce](https://mm.icann.org/mailman/listinfo/tz-announce) mail list, so you'll be up-to-date with changes.
  * You have to upgrade `tzdata` package in your operating system.
 Sometimes it's a good idea to notify maintainers about changes in Olson database.
  * If you use java, then you have to [upgrade built-in version of tzdata](http://www.oracle.com/technetwork/java/javase/tzupdater-readme-136440.html).